Benefits of yoga teacher training immersion go far beyond a certification.

 Learning proper alignment, both through your own experience and by putting yourself in the role of a teacher, makes the yoga practice you return home with both more sustainable and more impactful.

-Most teacher trainings will also help you modify poses to suit you or your prospective clients, as well as show you how to adjust yourself and others within a posture.
+Most teacher trainings will also help you modify poses to suit you or your prospective clients.
+You will also learn how to adjust yourself and others within a posture.

 APPLICABLE PHILOSOPHY & YOGIC THEORY